RADIUS Wi-Fi Security Benefits

 The RADIUS protocol allows network access to users through a system called NAS (Network Access Server).
 The NAS authenticates, authorizes, and configures information about remote users through the authentication server.
 Since this process is automated, the scope of human error is completely eliminated.

-RADIUS WiFI Authentication Protocols
+RADIUS WiFi Authentication Protocols

 The RADIUS protocol primarily uses one of three authentication protocols, EAP-TLS, PEAP-MSCHAPv2, or EAP-TTLS/PAP:

 This protocol uses an encrypted EAP (Extensible Authentication Protocol) tunnel, however, this method’s dependency on passwords is arguably its biggest flaw.
-Its dependency on the use of passwords makes it vulnerable to phishing and hacking.
+Its dependency on using the passwords makes it vulnerable to phishing and hacking.
 Using passwords for authentication is considered vulnerable by industry titans like Microsoft writes, “For WiFi and VPN connections, Microsoft recommends that organizations move from MSCHAPv2-based connections such as PEAP-MSCHAPv2 and EAP-MSCHAPv2 to certificate-based authentication such as PEAP-TLS or EAP-TLS”.

 EAP-TLS (Extensible Authentication Protocol-Transport Layer Security)

-This is the authentication protocol that uses digital certificates sent through an encrypted EAP tunnel, to authenticate both clients and servers.
+This is the authentication protocol that uses digital certificates sent through an encrypted EAP tunnel to authenticate both clients and servers.
 Its biggest benefit is that it is a passwordless authentication solution that does not need any on-prem servers.
-Until recently using certificates for authentication was not the most popular because setting up a Public Key Infrastructure (PKI) was a tedious process and certificates were almost impossible to manage.
+Until recently, using certificates for authentication was not the most popular because setting up a Public Key Infrastructure (PKI) was a tedious process, and certificates were almost impossible to manage.
 However, with the right tools, such as onboarding applications and auto-enrollment gateways, modern PKIs are much easier to deploy and maintain.

 This protocol is similar to PEAP-MSCHAPv2 as they both use credentials to authenticate a user and, so, are faced with all the disadvantages that the former protocol encounters.
 The primary difference between the two protocols is that EAP-TTLS/PAP uses an EAP tunnel to send the credentials.
-Though EAP tunnels are generally considered safe, EAP-TTLS/PAP sends the credentials in cleartext format, which means it is not encrypted, making them vulnerable in Man in middle attacks (MIM).
+Though EAP tunnels are generally considered safe, EAP-TTLS/PAP sends the credentials in cleartext format, which is not encrypted, making them vulnerable in Man in middle attacks (MIM).